IMM9O/my-bookmark/WebDev.md

 **Legend explain**
 - 🎟️ Subscription plan to access all courses
 - 💰 On-time purchase for each course
-- 🔗 Link for resources
+- 🔗 Resources
-- 🔖 A reference or doc website
+- 🔖 Reference
 - 📕 Book
-- 💿 Course video based or text based
+- 💿 Course
 - 📝 Blog
 - 🎙 Podcast
 - 📰 Magazines
-- ✅ Official resources
+- ✅ Official
-- ⭐ Highly recommended
+- ⭐ Recommended

 ## Books, and Courses